This is Ivan

-Ivan Lee Johnston™ was a Silverback Western Lowland gorilla from the Democratic Republic of Congo on the African continent.
-He was brought to our world as a young infant and for the first few years of his life he was raised by a human family in Tacoma, WA.
-Once he had grown too large to be cared for in a human household, his new home had then become the B&I Circus Store.
+Ivan Lee Johnston was a Silverback Western Lowland gorilla from the Democratic Republic of Congo on the African continent.
+Raised by the Johnston family from a young infant for the first years of his life in Tacoma, WA.
+The B&I Circus Store would become his new home for nearly twenty-seven years because he had grown too large for the Johnston household.

 For thirty years Ivan had become a friend to many, his personality & sense of humor will always be fondly remembered by those within the Tacoma community.
 Most noteworthy while at the B&I, Ivan had garnered many friendships but he had lived a solitary life for a species that thrives on being part of a community.
 By the mid-1990s, his caretakers had to make the difficult decision to move Ivan.
 Zoo Atlanta, the foremost center in the US with the experience to care for Ivan would become his new home.
 Ivan had lived the remainder of his iconic life at Zoo Atlanta.
 He passed at the age of fifty on August 20th of 2012.

 Ivan’s legend offers many teachings about how our kind should respect the fellow species that call our world home.
 Protecting their natural habitats from our human actions will be the key to their survival.

 These unconventional experiences for a gorilla had shaped the extraordinary life of Ivan.
 A monument that stands at Point Defiance will forever honor this life that has become an icon in art & literature.

 Ivan’s ambassadorial legacy to bring awareness to the preservation of the natural habitats for gorillas in the wild will continue.
 The Beloved Ivan campaign has chosen to partner with the Dian Fossey Foundation & the Wildlife Conservation Society to ensure that his species endures.